WeirdReaper2006/WeirdReaper2006/README.md

 ## Hi there 👋
 - 🏓 Hobbies: Photography
-- ⚡ Fun fact about me: I have a fake tooth
+- ⚡ Fun fact about me: I am a Motorcycle Enthusiast